-In the root directory of the OOMMF distribution is a file named platform.tcl.
-It will print a summary of your platform configuration when it is evaluated by tclsh.
+In the root directory of the OOMMF distribution is a file named commf.tcl.
+It is the bootstrap application (Sec.
+5) which is used to launch all OOMMF software.
+With the command line argument +platform, it will print a summary of your platform configuration when it is evaluated by tclsh.
 This summary describes your platform type, your C++ compiler, and your Tcl/Tk installation.
-As an example, here is the typical output from platform.tcl on a Linux/Alpha system:
+As an example, here is the typical output on a Linux/Alpha system: